origraph/origraph.js/documentation/ClassesStreamsAndTokens.md

 ### Keys
 Syntax: `.keys( query )`

 Yields an object's keys, or an array's indices.
-Throws a `TypeError` if the input is not an object or array.

 `query` is optional; if omitted, the token yields all keys and/or indices.
 If included, it should be a comma-delimited list of specific keys or indices (e.g. `.keys(0,'Some key',5-17,20-∞)`).
 Hyphenated numeric index ranges are accepted (ranges can reach to infinity with `∞`).
-Note that all key strings must be wrapped with single quotes `'`.
+Note that _all_ string keys must be wrapped with single quotes `'`.
 These characters should be escaped when part of a key string: `\'`, `\\`, `\,`

+Unless `mure.debug` is `true`, this token quietly yields nothing if the input is not an object or array.

 #### Examples
 ```js